 A petition is defined as a request to do something, most commonly addressed to a government official or public entity.
 In the colloquial sense, a petition is a document addressed to some official and signed by numerous individuals.
 A petition may be oral rather than written, and in this era may be transmitted via the Internet.

 In this section of Disabled World, we list disability petitions that include the ability to post your petition information or sign other petitions relating to disabilities and services for the disabled worldwide.

 Past Disability Related Petitions:

 Health Care Reform Must Eliminate Wait lists and Allow for the Continuation/Portability of Services Across State Lines - Submitted to the President of the United States and Congress.

-Money is taken out of your paychecks every week for Social Security, and SSD and as of January 2003 the US government GAO has designated Social Security Disability a HIGH risk area for 2003.
-You could face homelessness, bankruptcy and even death trying to get your benefits when you need them the most.
-On behalf of the Social Security Disability Coalition we ask, disabled and healthy Americans alike, that you please do something to fix this serious problem now!
+Money is taken out of your paychecks every week for Social Security, and SSD and as of January 2003, the US government GAO has designated Social Security Disability a HIGH-risk area for 2003.
+You could face homelessness, bankruptcy, and even death trying to get your benefits when you need them the most.
+On behalf of the Social Security Disability Coalition, we ask, disabled and healthy Americans alike, that you please do something to resolve this serious problem now!

 Petition calling for the Government to keep Disability Living Allowance mobility component for people in residential care

 Disability Living Allowance (DLA) mobility component helps meet some extra costs disabled people can face getting around, for example, taxis (where there is no accessible public transport), electric wheelchairs and mobility aids.
 However, the Government plans to stop paying DLA mobility to people living in residential care, and this will mean that many people will no longer have the money to meet these extra costs and face being trapped at home.

 To post your petition information, please see our article submission details.